department-of-veterans-affairs/va.gov-cms/docroot/themes/custom/vagov/uicomponents/component-list.md

 4. If this component has specific styles or javascript add them with `_pattern-componentname.scss` and `pattern-componentname.js`.
 Don't forget to list them in the libraries key of the component's YML!

+There's an example component in the `pattern-example` folder in this directory.
+Check it out.